The About Us page of your website is an essential source of information for all who want to know more about your business.

 Band is a multidisciplinary creative studio based in the Pacific Northwest.

-The clean, simple look and feel are what make this page one of our top picks.
+The magical visuals and overall simple look and feel make this About Us page one of our top picks.

 This might be the most distinctive website we’ve come across.